sougata-github/backend-course/readme.md

 Use scripts to get your server up and running (for example: "dev") and then we can tell `npm` to run that script.
 In this case `npm run dev`

 To restart our server automatically on changes, use `nodemon` (dev dependency)

+The `public` directory in a project is where static assets like HTML files, images, and other resources are served directly to the client without processing.